 - After you register, you will receive a confirmation email that you are registered.

 - When your login credentials (UNO NetID) are created and your information is added to our exam system, you will receive an email with instructions for taking the EPPE.
-Click Here for help setting up your login credentials.
+Get help setting up your login credentials.

 Taking the EPPE (View Instructions)

-- Your UNO NetID credentials (Username and Password) is required to take English Placement Exam.
+- Your UNO NetID credentials (Username and Password) are required to take the English Placement Exam.
 This is not the 8 digit number.
 UNO NetID uses parts of your first and last name.